maxlath/wikibase-edit/docs/how_to.md

     P1775: [ 'Q3576110', 'Q12206942' ],
     // Or a single value
     P2002: 'bulgroz',
-    // Or a rich value object
+    // Or a rich value object, like a monolingual text
     P2093: { text: 'Author Authorson', language: 'en' },
     // Or even an array of mixed simple values and rich object values
     P1106: [ 42, { amount: 9001, unit: 'Q7727' } ],